-7. Not promote and/or endorse the use of alcohol, tobacco, e-cigarettes/vaping or illegal drugs and/or encourage other illegal or violent activities.
-Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.
+Each Building Principal or designee is responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Enforcement of this dress code must be approached with careful consideration and sensitivity, with the goal of supporting students in reaching their full potential, not shaming or criminalizing them, and to minimize loss of instructional time.
+Any conversation with a student regarding his/her attire should not occur within hearing of other students, and should be conducted in such a manner that the student is not subjected to embarrassment or humiliation.
+Students whose appearance violates the student dress code are required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
+Any student who refuses to do so will be subject to discipline, up to and including in-school suspension for the day.
+Any student who repeatedly fails to comply with the dress code will be subject to further discipline, up to and including out of school suspension.